8bitbuddhist/PixelMaestro/docs/canvas.md

 Use `clear()` to return the current frame to a blank slate.
 You can clear a single Pixel using the `erase()` method.
 Note that once you clear a frame, there's no way to recover anything you've drawn.

 ## Scrolling
 Scrolling shifts the contents of the Canvas along the Pixel grid.
 Unlike other timing methods, scroll time is measured in terms of refresh cycles, e.g. a value of `2` means the Section will refresh twice before the Canvas scrolls 1 pixel.
 Use `set_scroll()` to define the scroll rate along the x and y axes.
-When this value is positive, the Canvas scrolls left on the x-axis and up on the y-axis, otherwise it scrolls right on x and down on y.
+When this value is positive, the Canvas scrolls to the left on the x-axis and up on the y-axis, otherwise it scrolls right on x and down on y.

 Call `update_scroll()` to trigger a scroll.
 A scroll is also triggered automatically on each `update()` of the Canvas (i.e. on each Maestro update).
 Setting either axis to 0 disables scrolling on that axis.
 You can also stop scrolling by calling `remove_scroll()`, which completely disables all scrolling behavior.